Twigby is a mobile virtual network operator (MVNO) that primarily relies on Sprint’s towers to provide cheap cell phone plans.

 I know that sounds so simple and like something every company should do, but I’ve found that setting up your phone with a discount wireless provider can sometimes be a real pain in the neck.

 Twigby’s instructions were clear and helped me get up and running quickly.
 I was able to make calls, send texts and use data in about 10 minutes.

 3. Phone Selection

 For my 30-day test, I brought an unlocked Moto G6 smartphone to Twigby’s service.
 If your device isn’t compatible (check here) or you just want to buy a new phone, you can purchase a phone from Twigby.

 There was a phone sale taking place at the time.
-The cheapest smartphone available was an Alcatel Cinch for $15, and the most expensive smartphone available was a Samsung Galaxy S9 for $748.
+The cheapest phone available for sale was $33, and the most expensive smartphone available was $666.

 The overall phone selection was decent, but you may be better off buying a compatible device elsewhere and bringing it to Twigby.